solana-foundation/developer-content/content/workshops/ship-your-first-xnft.md

 To follow along in this workshop, you are going to need:

-- Basic knowledge of Javascript and React
+- Basic knowledge of JavaScript and React
 - Node JS
 - NPM/Yarn
 - A web browser, which you probably have if you're reading this.
 Now that this